 I truly believe Stockholm is the perfect place for solo female travelers!
 If you are getting ready to take your first solo trip, definitely consider Stockholm.
 It is super easy to travel around there and you won’t have to worry about anything.
 The people are friendly and respectful, and getting around the city is a breeze.
 I hope you enjoy this beautiful city as much as I did!

-This is a guest post written by Diana Chen, and is part of my best places for solo female travellers.
+This is a guest post written by Diana Chen, and is part of my best places for solo female travelers.
 All images are credited to Diana and MVMT blog.
 If you liked this post please check out Diane’s blog MVMT.
 Make sure you are following on Facebook, Twitter and Instagram.

 Are You Traveling soon?